When you are thinking about the greatest brand storytellers of all time, which ones come to mind?

 It should also serve as the foundational document for your content strategy.
 You can use it as a starting point when creating content plans, producing content, and even when onboarding new writers and other content creators.

 Most importantly, your brand story should be a “living document” and evolve with your company.
 You should also review it from time to time to make sure it reflects any feedback from your customers.
-Use tools like Brand Monitoring to track mentions of your brand, monitor sentiment, and incorporate these insights into your overall data-driven storytelling strategy.

 How to Use Your Brand Story in Content Marketing and SEO